 Indeed, Patrick Morrissey, a congressional staffer who works for the House Energy and Commerce Committee, confirmed during the conference that competitive bidding was part of a Medicare reform bill that would soon come to light.

 The HME industry has been fighting to keep competitive bidding language from a Senate bill that was coming together as HME providers mustered opposition last month.
-Sources say the industry is likely to win that battle, although Grassley is likely to implement a seven-year CPI freeze as a cost-cutting alternative.
+The industry is likely to win that battle, although Grassley is likely to implement a seven-year CPI freeze as a cost-cutting alternative, sources say.